TristanAsbury/College_Projects/HorizontalTextFlip/README.md

 # Horizontal Text Flip
-- When ran, this assembly code accesses the screen memory of the console it was ran in, and flips the characters horizontally.
+- When ran, this assembly code accesses the screen memory of the console it was ran in, and flips the characters across the screen horizontally.
 ### Learning Outcomes:
 ✔️ Learned basics of assembly
 ✔️ Learned how to make procedures